xzuyn/ROCm-Guides/LLaMa-LoRA-Tuner/README.md

 `pip install protobuf==3.19.0`

 You can also create a .sh so you don't have to remember the command you used, and it will activate your venv for you.

+If you are change the model to something else and it complains about not having a padding token, following this; https://github.com/zetavg/LLaMA-LoRA-Tuner/discussions/29